polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

  - Digest MUST be deterministic with respect to metadata;
  - Digest MUST be cryptographically strong against pre-image, both first and second;
  - Extra-metadata information necessary for extrinsic decoding and constant within runtime version MUST be included in digest;
+ - It SHOULD be possible to quickly withdraw offline signing mechanism without access to cold signing devices;
- - Digest format SHOULD be versioned to allow rapid withdrawal of cold signing devices in case severe security vulnerability is found in shortener mechanism;
+ - Digest format SHOULD be versioned.
  - Work necessary for proving metadata authenticity MAY be omitted at discretion of signer device design (to support automation tools).

 #### Reduce metadata size